Join a group. Share. Learn. Advance your career. Meet up.

 Of course, that’s easier said than done.
 Nonprofits are typically behind the technology curve.
 Organizational cultures are often stuck in departmental silos.
 Their product development process is anything but rapid.
 Boards are reluctant to make bets on the future until they see an inspiring, but realistic and achievable, plan for making much-needed digital investments.

-Digital Prism Advisors brings decades of experience in technology strategy, business analysis, customer relations and publishing to help membership-based organizations stay relevant and sustainable in an age of digital disruption.
+How can membership-based organizations stay relevant and sustainable in an age of digital disruption?
 It all starts with an understanding that the entire organization needs to transform: from the technology stack to an organizational culture that values rapid product development, a robust data environment and a fearless loyalty to user needs.